GOP tax negotiators hammering out final bill details

 What to watch: Keep an eye on every Republican on the conference committee.
 If they start splitting publicly on specific provisions, or moving off into public cliques for or against specific issues, that would signal a more serious problem than is thought to currently exist.
 But all involved say that's still very unlikely.

 The timeline: GOP leaders and negotiators plan to have a final agreement nailed down by the end of this week.
-The House would vote first, likely on December 19.
-The Senate would follow the next day.
-That all remains fluid.
-But that has been the goal for more than a week and remains so today.
+The Senate is now expected to vote first -- with a final vote as soon as December 18, according to two people involved, though there is a possibility that could slip to the next day.
+The chamber would go first in order to address any budget rule issues that crop up before the House acts.
+The House would then follow the day after.
+The goal, according to multiple aides directly involved, is to have the final proposal passed and on President Donald Trump's desk to sign by December 20.
+The timing on this all remains fluid.
+But that timeline has been the goal for more than a week and remains so Monday.

 President Trump

 There's plenty of Hill chatter about what the President will say and do later this week when he talks taxes.
+A White House official confirmed Monday that Trump will deliver remarks on tax reform at the Treasury Department this Wednesday.
 It will be the same day as the first public conference committee meeting and has been communicated to Hill Republicans as the President's final big effort to push things across the finish line.

 There's no question Trump has been helpful in very specific ways -- in particular with senators such as Ron Johnson of Wisconsin and Rand Paul of Kentucky.

-Note: This story has been updated to include additional reporting.